Druspect/8321_Seismic_Interpretation_Final_Project/README.md

 - **Action**: Adjustments to the interpretation.
 - **Reward**: Alignment with ground truth or expert feedback.

-## Justification
-- Transfer learning suits seismic data due to limited labeled examples.
-Datasets were picked initially with labels, but the end goal is to test on an unlabeled dataset of personal knowledge and check on my finding manually.

 ## Datasets
-- SEG Machine Learning Challenge: https://seg.org
 - TerraNubis F3 Dataset: https://terranubis.com
 requirements.txt (Template)